Zakumi

-Zakumi the Leopard was the official mascot for the 2010 FIFA World Cup.
-He was an anthropomorphized leopard with green hair, presented on September 22 2008.
-His name comes from "Za", the ISO 3166-1 alpha-2 code for South Africa, and kumi, a word that means "ten" in several African languages, referencing the year 2010.
+Zakumi the Leopard was the official mascot of the 2010 FIFA World Cup held in South Africa.
+He is an anthropomorphized leopard with green hair who was announced on September 22, 2008.

-Profile

-Facts

-Za is a code for South Africa and kumi means ten in various African languages, so it signifies South Africa 2010.
+His name comes from "ZA", the ISO 3166-1 alpha-2 code for South Africa, and Kumi, a word that means "ten" in several African languages, signifying "South Africa 2010".

+Description

+Andries Odendaal, from Cape Town, created the original character design and the promotional costume was produced by Cora Simpson.
 The leopard's birth date coincides with a day known and celebrated as Youth Day in South Africa.
-The group A match played between South Africa and Uruguay (Match 17) also coincides with Zakumi's birthday.
-He turned sixteen on 16 June 2010.

-The green and yellow (gold) colours of the character match the colours used in South African sport uniforms and can also be seen in the South Africa national football team's kit.
+The green and yellow (gold) colours of the character match the colours used in South African sport uniforms and can also be seen on the South Africa national football team's kit.

-Andries Odendaal, from Cape Town, created the original character design.
-The official motto of Zakumi is "Zakumi's game is Fair Play."
-The motto was seen in the digital advertisement boards during the 2009 FIFA Confederations Cup, and has also appeared in the 2010 FIFA World Cup.
+The official motto of Zakumi is "Zakumi's game is Fair Play", first seen in the digital advertisement boards during the 2009 FIFA Confederations Cup, before appearing again in the 2010 FIFA World Cup.

-Personality

-Zakumi was intended to depict a jolly, self-confident, adventurous, and spontaneous mascot.
-He was shown as loving to perform and always following his instincts and intuition.
-He was also shown as sometimes having the tendency to exaggerate somewhat.
-He was often found fooling about and teasing people, but not in a mean way.